2021 Summer Deaflympics: Participating nations

-Athletes from Russia and Belarus were barred from competing at the event after a ban as a result of the Russian invasion of Ukraine.Australia,China and Great Britain withdrew from the competition because of the worsening conditions related to the COVID-19 pandemic at their countries.
+Athletes from Russia and Belarus were barred from competing at the event after a ban as a result of the Russian invasion of Ukraine.
+Australia, China and Great Britain withdrew from the competition because of the worsening conditions related to the COVID-19 pandemic at their countries.

-72 National Deaf Sports Federations sent their delegations to Caxias do Sul and Kuala Lumpur:
+72 National Deaf Sports Federations (with bowling 73 nations) sent their delegations to Caxias do Sul and Kuala Lumpur: